property real estate valuation appraisal switzerland

 These appraisals are based on statistical data, so the appraiser has to have access to large amounts of data about past property transactions.
 In many cases, thousands of comparable sales are reviewed.
 The hedonic appraisal method is used for many kinds of properties.
 Many banks use this method to determine the value of properties when considering mortgage applications.
 Online appraisals often make use of the hedonic method.

 The advantage of hedonic appraisal is that it is relatively cheap.
-An online appraisal of a single-family home normally costs between 300 and 400 francs.
+An online appraisal of a single-family home normally costs around 400 francs.

 The disadvantage is that the property itself is never viewed, which makes hedonic appraisal somewhat imprecise.
 According to the Zurich homeowner’s association, hedonic appraisal can have a margin of error of up to 20 percent above or below the fair market value.
 Hedonic appraisal can be even less precise in the case of real estate with unusual properties (such as special usage rights), because less data for comparable real estate is available.